 There’ll be fewer temptations to spend - With no roommates to entice you into doing something and, potentially, a quieter community to live in, you’ll find it easier to resist unnecessary spending.

 Your mum and dad may teach you budgeting tricks - You could use the time back at home to find out how your parents take care of their money and absorb any other words of wisdom mum and dad have to share.

-You may feel like you’re going backwards - Moving back to the family home may make you feel your independence has been compromised - but that’s temporary.
+You may feel like you’re going backwards - Moving back to the family home may make you feel your independence has been compromised but remember that it’s temporary.
 This could also be a chance to make your family relationships more rewarding than ever.

-There could be practical challenges - Whether it’s trying to fit back in to your old room or an extra hour on your commute, there are practical factors to consider whenever you move back home.
+There could be practical challenges - Whether it’s trying to fit back in to your old room or an extra hour on your commute, there will be practical factors to consider whenever you move back home.

 Your lifestyle may clash with your parents’ - Your late nights and their early mornings, your box sets and their documentaries… differences in lifestyle may make it challenging at first, but a few compromises can see you through.

 Depending on your personal circumstances, moving home could be the ideal solution to navigating the current housing market, saving money on rent and securing the finances to make your first step on the property ladder.
 You should seriously give it some thought.

 Ready to start saving for a deposit?Budget with our Savings Calculator